Demiez/form-crud/README.md

 8) mandatory fields marked with red * (had to mutate object to avoid * in property and to save all validation checks)
 9) mandatory fields are highlighted if empty
 10) password and password confirmation validation
-11) ok button check following before sending request (for now just into console without JSON formation):
+11) ok button checks following before sending request (for now just into console without JSON formation):
 - if mandatory fields are not empty
 - all validators are passed
 12) cancel button restores all input fields to the moment of object creation (including radio buttons)